-Now in its seventh year, LitFest Pasadena connects the Pasadena and greater Los Angeles communities with literature and local authors through a full weekend of literary programs hosted in venues across Pasadena’s historic Playhouse District.
-The programs include readings, author guest talks, panel discussions, workshops, and literary performances.
-Southern California’s most diverse literary festival, LitFest Pasadena is writer driven and deeply representative of Los Angeles’s communities, and features programming for all ages and interests.
-Participating venues include the Pasadena Playhouse, Vroman’s Bookstore, Blankspaces Pasadena, El Portal Restaurant, and more.
+Founded in 2012, LitFest in the Dena connects the Pasadena, Altadena, and greater Los Angeles communities with literature and local authors through this free, community literary festival for lovers of the written word.
+LitFest events include panel discussions, readings, author guest talks, workshops, and literary performances that engage, challenge, and inspire.
+Southern California’s most diverse literary festival, LitFest in the Dena is writer-driven and deeply representative of Los Angeles County’s communities, celebrating our diversity, and featuring programming for all literary interests.

-LitFest Pasadena is presented by the nonprofit organization Light Bringer Project and the literary journal Literature for Life with support from the City of Pasadena and Pasadena’s Playhouse District.
+LitFest in the Dena is presented by the nonprofit organization Light Bringer Project and the literary journal Locavore Lit LA.

 About Light Bringer Project